JohnTHaller/RootCertificateUpdatesForLegacyWindows/README.md

 12. Click Next, then Next, then Finish.
 13. Reboot your system just to be safe.
 You should now have access to all the standard certificates needed for most apps.
+PFX files are also included for use on other operating systems like Android.
+They are password protected with a password of 12345